dywisor/roverlay/doc/rst/usage.rst

    * any other unresolved dependency is interpreted as "channel cannot satisfy the request", the **channel stops waiting** for remaining results.

 #.
-The *channel* returns the result to the ebuild creation.
+The *channel* returns the result to the ebuild creation:

-   It's either a 2-tuple of resolved and unresolvable dependencies or "nothing" if the request is not satisfiable, i.e. one or more required dependencies are unresolvable.
+   * a 2-tuple of resolved and unresolvable dependencies or
+   * "nothing" if the request is not satisfiable, i.e. one or more required dependencies are unresolvable.

 +++++++++++++++++++++++
  Dependency Rule Pools
 +++++++++++++++++++++++

-The *dependency resolver* doesn't know *how* to resolve a *dependency string*.
+The *dependency resolver* does not know *how* to resolve a *dependency string*.
 Instead, it searches through a list of *dependency rule pools* that may be able to do this.